hasantayyar/hasantayyar.net/_posts/2026-08-10-karate-practice-tool-notation.md

 ---
 layout: post
 title:  "Spatial Kata Notation: writing kata so you can see where you are facing"
-date:   2026-06-01 09:30:00
+date:   2026-08-10 09:30:00
 categories: EIL
 ---

-Karate kata is spatial.
+[Karate kata](https://en.wikipedia.org/wiki/Karate_kata) is __spatial__.
 You turn, you step, you change facing, and the floor pattern ([embusen](https://en.wikipedia.org/wiki/Embusen)) is half the work of remembering a form.
-Most of my notes after class were still paragraphs: technique names stacked in order, with facing buried somewhere in the sentence if I remembered to write it down at all.
+Most of my notes after class were still paragraphs: technique names in order, with facing lost in the sentence if I remembered to write it down at all.

 I wanted something I could read on a phone between sets, paste into a chat, or print without opening an app.
 That became **Spatial Kata Notation (SKN)**: a plain-text tree for kata and bunkai.
 The site and generator live in an open repo here: